VictorCorral/Buddy-iOS-SDK/README.md

 ### Working With Files

-Buddy offers support for both pictures and blobs.
+Buddy offers support for binary files.
 The iOS SDK works with files through our REST interface similarly to other API calls.
-The key class is `BuddyFile`, which is a wrapper around NSData along with a MIME content type.
+The key class is `BPFile`, which is a wrapper around NSData along with a MIME content type.

 **Note:** Responses for files deviate from the standard Buddy response templates.
 See the [Buddy Platform documentation](http://buddyplatform.com/docs) for more information.